austin-pooth/recipes/guacamole.md

 ## Ingredients

- -An avacado
+ - An avacado
- -Lima
+ - Lima
- -A pepper
+ - A pepper
- -Salt
+ - Salt

 ## Instructions
  -Make it